"""Abstract base classes and array/frame/tensor backends for the linalg layer."""

 def _register_tensorial_(self, v: "TensorLike"):

-Registers tensorial objects by appending a weak reference to the set
+"""Register tensorial objects by appending a weak reference to the set of weak references.

-of weak references.
-Registered objects change their components upon
+Registered objects change their components upon changes of their

 """